aws-samples/avp-petstore-sample/README.md

 After successful deployment of the sample application, follow the steps below to create users, groups and authorization policies and test authorization scenarios.

+### Note on enhanced version of the sample application
+You can also explore enhanced version of this sample application, checkout the repo [avp-petstore-sample-v2](https://github.com/aws-samples/avp-petstore-sample-v2).
+The enhanced version introduces franchise and multi-store owner using relationships and hierarchies, automated provisioning of Amazon Verified Permissions policy store, schema, and policies.

 ### Managing users and groups in Amazon Cognito:
 In this section, you will create users and groups, add custom attributes to the users and assign users to their groups to simulate customer and store owner personas.